Yuvalmaster/Steering-Wheel-Signal-Analysis/README.md

 Additionally, the project has a requirements.txt file that lists the required dependencies and their versions.
 It is recommended to set up a conda virtual environment and install the dependencies using the command ```conda install --file requirements.txt``` to ensure compatibility and smooth execution of the project.

+Note: Due to the sensitivity and size of the data, access to the Data folders is granted upon request to ensure its proper usage and privacy.

 If you have any further questions or need assistance, please feel free to ask.